 \subsection{Inference Process}

-The framework of our inference stage is similar to the training procedure illustrated in Figure~\ref{fig:training}, except that we also test on out-of-domain data.
-For each statement $s_i$ in test data, a model prediction pair $\{MP(s_{en_i}),MP(s_{cn_i})\}$ is generated.
-We then compute the cultural difference of $s_i$ based on equation \ref{eq:model}.
-We compute the correlation between model-predicted scores and human annotations.
+The framework of our inference stage is similar to the training procedure except that we also test on out-of-domain data.
+For each claim $s_i$ in test data, three model predictions $\{P^{en}(s^{en_i}), P^{cn}(s^{cn_i}), P^{jp}(s^{jp_i})\}$ are generated.
+We then compute the colingual perspective difference of $s_i$ based on Equation \ref{eq:model}.
+Finally, we compute the correlation between model-predicted scores and human annotations.